How to spend a day in Kowloon City, Hong Kong

-Despite its smaller size, Hong Kong is home to many places to explore and endless activities to keep you busy on the weekend or a day off.
+Despite its smaller size, Hong Kong is home to many places to explore and endless activities to keep you busy on the weekend or on days off.
 This includes Kowloon City, located in the eastern half of the Kowloon peninsula.

 Kowloon City Market

 Kowloon City Market is known for its abundance of fresh seafood and imported fruits.
 The market offers everything from your favorite fish to unfamiliar (yet intriguing!) seafood that you may be curious to try, as well as imported fruits generally from Southeast Asia, including “mangos, rambutan, and – most exotic of all – durian.”

 Packed with 581 stalls as well as a section available for prepared foods, this one-stop market for groceries has it all.
 Along with the fun of haggling with vendors, you can spend hours wandering around, simply exploring.
 Make sure to bring cash and a tote bag to pack your purchases in advance.
 You may just find your next cooking inspiration at this market.

 Kowloon Walled City Park

 When visiting the area, you cannot miss Kowloon Walled City Park.
 The history of Kowloon Walled City, “a lawless labyrinth renowned for the crime and debauchery that took place within the 2.7 hectares of space,” is dense, dating back to 1842 when a wall was built here to protect the military base from foreign forces (the British).

 Kowloon Walled City was mostly demolished in 1994.
 But now, built into a park, its remains are featured as historical artifacts.
 To learn about the park’s historical, architectural, and cultural significance, you can visit Kowloon Walled City Park without any admission fee and sign up for a guided tour.

 Kowloon City Plaza